alvimuh/movies-app/README.md

 # Movie Web App with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is simple web react app that consume data from [http://www.omdbapi.com](http://www.omdbapi.com)

 ## How to run locally